Douglas Slocombe: Personal life

 Slocombe experienced problems with his vision from the 1980s onwards, including a detached retina in one eye and complications from unsuccessful laser eye surgery in the other, and was nearly blind at the end of his life.
 In his later years, he lived in West London with his daughter, his only child.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours, and attended a BAFTA dinner in his honour in 2009.
 He turned 100 in February 2013.
-Despite his blindness, Slocombe remained able to give interviews into his last years, and was interviewed by David A. Ellis in a book entitled Conversations with Cinematographers, in 2011 by French television in French, by the BBC on the invasion of Poland in 2014, and on the history of British films in 2015.
+Despite his blindness, Slocombe continued to give interviews into his last years, and was interviewed by David A. Ellis in a book entitled Conversations with Cinematographers, in 2011 by French television in French, by the BBC on the invasion of Poland in 2014, and on the history of British films in 2015.
 He was quoted in the latter interview as saying "it's a weird feeling to have outlived virtually everyone you ever worked with."

 Death

-Slocombe died on the morning of 22 February 2016 (12 days after his 103rd birthday), in a London hospital from complications following a fall.
+Slocombe died on the morning of 22 February 2016, aged 103, in a London hospital from complications following a fall.